lliendo/Radar/docs/server-configuration.rst

 In this example we've defined a check first and referenced it later from a check group.
 This is perfectly valid and is actually a very convenient way to define check groups.
 Why ?
-Let's suppose that you have two or more check groups that are very similar but some of them performs additionally other checks, then by defining checks individually and referencing them allows you to define checks once and use them in as many groups as you want making the overall configuration shorter and easier to understand.
+Let's suppose that you have two or more check groups that are very similar but some of them perform additionally other checks, then by defining checks individually and referencing them allows you to define checks once and use them in as many groups as you want making the overall configuration shorter and easier to understand.